Recognized as one of Greater Toronto's Top Employers (2018)

 Here are some of the reasons why Fleet Complete was selected as one of Greater Toronto's Top Employers (2018):

 - Fleet Complete's head office is located in RBC WaterPark, a LEED Core and Shell Platinum building, offering employees access to a number of amenities, including easy access to the city's waterfront, a quiet room for meditation and religious observance, an employee lounge with video games and ping pong, and subsidized access to a shared-use fitness facility, which features instructor-led classes such as yoga, cycling and Zumba

 - Fleet Complete recently increased its support for new mothers, fathers and adoptive parents, providing maternity and parental leave top-up payments of up to 75% of salary for 52 weeks (up from 67% of salary in previous years)

-- Fleet Complete cultivates an ownership culture through a share purchase plan, available to all employees, and offers a number of additional financial incentives including signing bonuses for some employees, year-end bonuses for all, and referral bonuses for employees who help recruit candidates in their network (up to $3,000 per successful referral)
+- Fleet Complete cultivates an ownership culture through a share purchase plan, available to all employees, and offers generous referral bonuses for employees who help recruit candidates from their personal networks (up to $5,000 per successful referral)